In the 6th Century AD, Bodidharma taught 3 different sets of qigong exercises to the monks at the Shaolin Temple:

 - Jing (rhymes with “ring”)

-My teacher is an idealist, and for decades has been trying to recreate the legacy of Bodhidharma.
-While researching the subject extensively, he had an epiphany.
 What if the reason there are no drawings or descriptions of Bone Marrow Cleansing in the classics is because the art is formless?

 We’ve seen this phenomenon before.
 Many classics mention Flowing Breeze Swaying Willow, but it is never described or pictured.
 For those who know it, the reason is clear — there’s nothing to draw.
 And the description is already imbedded in the name!